 Chinchillas are not mean, and they make wonderful and loving family pets.

-For those of you who are deciding to stick around for a few extra moments, let’s dive into the specifics.
+For those of you who are deciding to stick around for a few extra moments, let’s dive into the specifics, and here is how I intend to present the information in today’s brief post:

-Chinchillas Are Not Mean, Overview of Chinchilla Behavior
+- Chinchillas Are Not Mean, Don’t Worry About Adopting a Mean Chinchilla

-Like I stated in the introduction if you recently adopted a chinchilla or plan to soon, you have absolutely nothing to worry about.
+Like I stated in the introduction if you recently adopted a chinchilla or plan to soon, you have absolutely nothing to worry about and chinchillas are not known to be mean in any fashion.

 Chinchillas are not built to display aggression or act mean towards their owners or other chinchilla mates.